interplaynetary/p2p-template/resources/APIs/5-things.md

 I have been getting into developing applications with gun.
 It is a really cool decentralized, streaming database.
 It’s super fun to play around with.
 For a big project it does require a lot of extra work to get working properly.
 But all in all, I would recommend trying it out!

 If you do start out fiddling with gun beyond the small example code, this article contains what I wish someone would have told me before I got started!
-So here you go : )
+So here you go :s

 Watch values.
 Dont read too much.
 Gun is a streaming database.
 It streams in data.
 You will want to work with this, not against it.
 Don’t rely too much on reading off values from gun, then doing a bunch of stuff without gun, and trying to put the values back into it….
 Maybe better with an example: